-Due to a special clause for foreign employees working in the Netherlands, the Dutch tax system incorporates a substantial allowance for tax-free income.
-Commonly known as the Dutch 30% ruling, this clause was designed as an incentive for foreign nationals with expertise in specific fields underrepresented in the Dutch job market, encouraging these specialists to consider working in the Netherlands.
+Due to a special clause for foreign employees, the Dutch tax system incorporates a substantial allowance for tax-free income.
+Commonly known as the Dutch 30% ruling.
+This clause was for instance designed as an incentive for foreign nationals with expertise in specific fields that were scarce on the Dutch labour market.
+So, the specialists are encouraged to work in the Netherlands.

-Under Dutch 30% ruling, expatriate workers in the Netherlands are able to receive a 30% tax-free remuneration.
-Umbrella Company is able to seamlessly integrate the Dutch 30% ruling into the services it provides to expatriate contractors, allowing them to benefit fully from the Dutch tax system without additional effort on their behalf.
+The 30% ruling in the Netherlands allows expatriate workers in the Netherlands to receive a 30% tax-free remuneration.
+Dutch Umbrella Company can seamlessly integrate the Dutch 30% ruling into the services it provides to expatriate contractors.
+So, they reap the full benefits of the Dutch tax system without any additional effort on their part.

-In order to benefit from the Dutch tax system, several conditions must be met.
-Firstly, any expatriate contractor wishing to make use of the Dutch 30% ruling must be employed in the Netherlands.
+In order to benefit from the Dutch tax system, several conditions must met.
+In the first place, any expatriate contractor wishing to make use of the Dutch 30% ruling must be employed in the Netherlands.

-Furthermore, their employers must be able to justify the application of the Dutch 30% ruling by demonstrating that the position fulfilled by an expatriate employee requires specialized knowledge not available in the Dutch job market.
+Secondly, their employer must be able to justify the application of the Dutch 30% ruling by demonstrating that the position filled by the expatriate employee requires specialized knowledge not available on the Dutch labour market.

-The Dutch 30% ruling can be applied for a maximum period of 10 years.
-Any prior employment in the Netherlands will be subtracted from this period.
-As such, Umbrella Company advises expatriate contractors to assess their situation as quickly as possible in order to fully utilize the potential benefits of the Dutch 30% ruling.
+The maximum period for the Dutch 30% ruling is a period of 8 years.
+Umbrella Company therefore advises expatriate contractors to assess their situation as quickly as possible in order to take full advantage of the potential benefits of the Dutch 30% ruling.

-Following Dutch tax legislation, the Dutch 30% ruling does not offer a 70/30 split of gross salary into taxable and non-taxable income.
-Instead, employees who opt in to the Dutch 30% ruling receive 70% of their gross salary as total taxable income.
-The 30% referenced in the ruling is then paid as additional tax-free remuneration.
-This leads to a tax benefit for employers, and a higher net income for those employees eligible for the Dutch 30% ruling.
+The 30% ruling does not offer a 70/30 split of gross salary into taxable and non-taxable income.
+Instead, employees who use the 30% ruling receive 70% of their gross salary as total taxable income.
+The 30% referenced in the ruling will be paid as additional tax-free remuneration.
+This leads to a tax benefit for employers and a higher net income for employees eligible for the 30% ruling.

-However, the Dutch tax system calculates employee benefits such as pension using total gross salary.
-As only 70% of the income earned under the Dutch 30% ruling consists of taxable salary, electing to use the Dutch 30% ruling decreases the level of benefits one can accrue.
+However, the Dutch tax system calculates employee benefits, such as pension, based on a person’s total gross salary.
+As only 70% of the income earned under the 30% ruling consists of taxable salary, electing to use the 30% ruling diminishes the benefits one may accrue.

-Due to our experience as a financial service provider, Umbrella Company is familiar with the intricacies of the Dutch tax system and related legislation.
-Our specialized knowledge of the Dutch 30% ruling uniquely qualifies Umbrella Company to offer umbrella company services to expats working in the Netherlands.
+Due to our experience, we are familiar with the Dutch tax system and all related legislation.
+Our specialized knowledge of the Dutch 30% ruling uniquely qualifies us to offer umbrella company services to expats working in the Netherlands.